 If you absolutely do not want to drive during your 2 weeks in South Africa, backpackers can consider the Baz Bus that travels throughout South Africa’s main tourist highlights (it has mixed reviews and a difficult-to-manage schedule, but it is an option).

-Spendier travelers might consider booking organized tours to take them out to various highlights.
+Less budget-focused travelers might consider booking organized tours (like this extremely popular day trip from Cape Town, for example) to take them out to various highlights.

-Coming from the USA and having rented cars in several countries including Ireland, Costa Rica, Croatia, Italy, and Mexico, we found the driving perfectly fine in South Africa.
+Coming from the USA and having rented cars in more countries than we can count (including Mexico, Croatia, and Costa Rica, to name a few), we found driving in South Africa perfectly fine.

 The roads were primarily in very good condition, the traffic organized and reasonable, and once we got used to the whole driving on the left thing, we found road tripping in South Africa to be a positive experience.